 You will have access to postgraduate only facilities which include the Lock-keeper's Cottage Graduate Centre dedicated solely to the use of graduate students, with the use of a common room and interdisciplinary training workshops.
 The Learning Resource centre has 200 networked PCs and is open to students round the clock, there are dedicated workstations for postgraduate students.

 You can also make use of Queen Mary’s comprehensive libraries, including the Postgraduate Reading Room, and The British Library can also be accessed as a research resource.

-The Department of Film has its own postgraduate production company which produces documentary and fiction work, as well as its own studio facilities and state-of-the-art 41-seat cinema.
-You will have access to facilities and equipment, including:
+The Department of Film has its own studio facilities and 41-seat cinema, you will have access to facilities and equipment, including:

 - Film studios

 Programme structure MA Film Studies is currently available for one year full-time study or two years part-time study.